urakubo/UNI-EM/docs/Workflow1.md

 - Launch UNI-EM.

+- Drag and drop the "TrainingImages" and "GT_annotation" folders onto UNI-EM.
+Open the File dropdown menu, and confirm the opening of those two folders.

-- Select Dojo → Import EM Stack/Segmentation from the dropdown menu.
-The dialog "Import Images & Segments" will appear (**Fig. 1.2**)。
+Select File → Create Dojo Folder from the dropdown menu.
+The dialog will appear (**Fig. 1.2**).

-- Set the Source Image Folder as **"[UNI-EM]/data/DNN_trainig _images"**.
+- Set the Source Image Folder as **"TrainingImages "**.
 - Check the Use blank segmentation box.
 The section "Source Segmentation Folder" will be disabled.
-- Specify the Destination Dojo Folder.
+- Set the Destination Dojo Folder as **"GT_annotation"**.
 Generated Dojo files will be stored in this folder.

 <BR>
 <p align="center">
   <img src="Images/GT_import.png" alt="Import a training image" width="600">